petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/logging-into-your-liferay-cloud-services.md

 ### Finding Default Service URLs

 You can find the default `webserver` endpoint's URL in its service page.
-Click on the `webserver` logo to expand its URL:
+Hover over the `webserver` logo to expand its URL:

 ![The service's logo expands into a clickable URL.](./logging-into-your-liferay-cloud-services/images/06.png)